What is a Visualization Template?

 A visualization template often has many configurable items.
 Every available template has its own page on the Help system where all the options are detailed.
-For more information check the Templates and Tutorials section.
+For more information check the Working with Visual Items.

 Available Visualization Templates

-Currently, every month new visualziation templates are released by Dragon1.
+Currently, every month new visualziation templates are released.

 The top ten most populare visualization templates are: